ModDota/moddota.github.io/_articles/abilities/item-keyvalues.md

 To make an actual shop area inside your map on Hammer, check this other tutorial [tutorial_creating_a_custom_shop_step_by_step](https://www.reddit.com/r/Dota2Modding/comments/2dpts1/tutorial_creating_a_custom_shop_step_by_step/)

-To disable your dota items, use [this npc_abillities_override.txt](https://pastebin.com/pGExrS4A) inside the scripts/npc folder.
+To disable your dota items, use [this npc_abilities_override.txt](https://pastebin.com/pGExrS4A) inside the scripts/npc folder.

 ## Cosmetic Values: Models, Effects, Tags and others.
 These values are optional but greatly improve the quality of your item

 ### Sounds when Picked, Dropped
 ```
-"UIPickupSound" "Item.PickUpRingShop" //Sound when adquiring the item
+"UIPickupSound" "Item.PickUpRingShop" //Sound when acquiring the item
 "UIDropSound" "Item.DropRecipeShop" //Sound when dropping the item manually
 "WorldDropSound" "Item.DropGemWorld" //Sound when dropping the item on death (?)
 ```